features

 • Digitisation in cooperation with: Kiyoko Minokuchi, Mariko Miyagawa, Mari Akanuma

-• Archivist: Mina Mizohata (NPO Dance Archive Network, Digital Archivist accredited by the Japan Digital Archivist Association [JDAA])
+• Archivist: Mina Nakamaru Mizohata (NPO Dance Archive Network, Digital Archivist accredited by the Japan Digital Archivist Association [JDAA]), Keiko Ohno (Kazuo Ohno Dance Studio, Digital Archivist accredited by the Japan Digital Archivist Association [JDAA])

 • Executive Producer: Toshio Mizohata (Representative Director of NPO Dance Archive Network)